CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 In theory, each team should have its autonomy.
 Nevertheless, in practice it is slightly different, in some cases, teams might depend on each other which, furthermore, brings more teams communication, and worst case failing the teams goal because of the unfulfilled promises of the dependent team.

-More teams are dependent on each other, more meetings and alignements are needed which, furthermore, slows down the teams.
+More teams are dependent on each other, more meetings and alignments are needed which unfortunately, slows down the teams.

 ### Conclusion